 Gastronomy & Wine

-The culinary traditions native to Madrid are designed for extremely hot summers and bitterly cold winters.
+The culinary traditions native to Madrid are designed for scorching summers and bitterly cold winters.
 Cocido is a typical winter dish and is basically a slow-cooked stew made with garbanzos, chorizo sausages, black pudding, potatoes, and carrots.
-By no means elegant fare, on a cold winter’s night in Madrid, it goes down a treat.
-Gazpacho, while typically from the south of Spain, can be found on nearly every Madrid restaurant in summer.
-It’s a cold, tomato and pepper soup, heavy on the garlic and Olive Oil, and the perfect remedy for a stiflingly hot afternoon.
+By no means an elegant fare, on a cold winter’s night in Madrid, it goes down a treat.
+While typically from the south of Spain, Gazpacho can be found in nearly every Madrid restaurant in summer.
+It’s a cold tomato and pepper soup, heavy on the garlic and Olive Oil, and the perfect remedy for a stiflingly hot afternoon.

-Built in the late 1700s under Charles III (Carlos Tercero) The wonderful Prado Museum houses one of the world’s greatest art collections including Velazquez, Goya, Bosch, Tiziano, Rubens, Brueghel, Fra Angelico, El Greco, Zurbaran, Botticelli and Caravaggio.
+Built-in the late 1700s under Charles III (Carlos Tercero), The wonderful Prado Museum houses one of the world’s most significant art collections, including Velazquez, Goya, Bosch, Tiziano, Rubens, Brueghel, Fra Angelico, El Greco, Zurbaran, Botticelli and Caravaggio.
 It is ridiculously good value to enter (15 euros), and you can spend the day without even seeing one-tenth of the tremendous collection.
-Famous paintings include “Las Meninas” and “The Triumph of Bacchus” by Velazquez, “The Clothed and Nude Maja”, “The Third of May, 1808” and “The Wine Harvest” by Goya, and “The Garden of Delights” and “The Adoration of the Magi” by Hieronymous Bosch.
+Famous paintings include “Las Meninas” and “The Triumph of Bacchus” by Velazquez, “The Clothed and Nude Maja,” “The Third of May, 1808” and “The Wine Harvest” by Goya, and “The Garden of Delights” and “The Adoration of the Magi” by Hieronymous Bosch.

 Most famous for its Picasso and Salvador Dali collection, the Reina Sofia also has the added urban myth of being haunted.
 The building which houses Madrid’s (and one of Spain’s) best collections of 20th-century art, was built in the late 1700s as well and used to be a hospital.
 It’s said that those who visit the museums in the evenings, see mysterious shadows dancing around the central cloister and hear voices down the halls.
 The museum has a superb collection of modern artists such as Pablo Picasso (whose most famous painting ever, “Guernica” can be seen here), Salvador Dali, Joan Miro, Eduardo Chillida, and Juan Gris.